verklegarden/evm-bloomer/README.md

 ## EVM Blooms

-The maximum number of opcodes the EVM can support (assuming no "opcode extension hacks") 256 because an opcode is of type `uint8`.
+The maximum number of opcodes the EVM can support (assuming no "opcode extension hacks") is 256 because an opcode is of type `uint8`.

 This means an EVM's opcode support can be encoded in a 256 bitmap or `bloom`.

-A similar project, [`OpcodesBitmap`](https://github.com/AmadiMichael/OpcodesBitmap/blob/main/src/OpcodesBitmap.sol) created by Michael Amadi, aimed at making an EVM's `bloom` available onchain.
+A similar project, [`OpcodesBitmap`](https://github.com/AmadiMichael/OpcodesBitmap/blob/main/src/OpcodesBitmap.sol) created by [Michael Amadi](https://amadimichael.github.io/), aimed at making an EVM's `bloom` available onchain.

 ## Bloom Creation